Aldol condensation of aldehydes and ketones, mechanism

 The carbon atoms where they are existing next to the carbonyl carbon.
 As example acetaldehyde has one alpha carbon.
 Propanone has two alpha carbons.
 But formaldehyde does not have alpha carbon.

-alfa carbon alfa hydrogen
+alpha carbon alfa hydrogen

-Aldol condensation of same type aldehyde or ketone
+Aldol condensation with same aldehyde or ketone

 Aldehyde or ketone which has alpha hydrogen reacts with any strong bases such as NaOH, KOH and Ba(OH)2 and give aldol as the product.
 This reaction doubles the number of carbon atoms of initial aldehyde or ketone.
 To dehydrate the aldol compound, it is heated alone or with I2.